All You Need to Know for Winter Feeding

 See our Article on Robbing Bees

-But be careful, the temperature warms up too much, the bees will have a hard time ventilating the hive so you may need to remove some of the twigs or sticks.
+But be careful, if the temperature warms up too much, the bees will have a hard time ventilating the hive so you may need to remove some of the twigs or sticks.
 If this happens, your hive may acquire too much moisture, which can stress the hive as the temperature drops below freezing.
 For winter feeding, pour a tiny bit of hot water into the honey to make it less viscous so it pours well.
 To get the honey into the hive, we suggest using a turkey baster.

 Or you can just pour it in if you have really good aim.